lothrond/arch-dl/README.md

 `MIRROR`
     This is the current download directory location to the system.

+ COLOR
+    (0 or 1) Don't use or use color output.

 ### Installation

 You will need the `make` package installed on your system.